-Learning how to use a tactile button with Arduino is a simple and enjoyable way to start exploring electronics.
-This project involves controlling an LED by toggling it ON and OFF with a single button press.
-It introduces fundamental concepts like digital input, digital output, and state tracking, which are essential for creating interactive Arduino projects.
-By the end of this tutorial, you’ll understand how to read input from a button and use it to control an output, such as an LED.
+A tactile button is a great first project with Arduino.
+Here you’ll control an LED, toggling it ON and OFF with a single button press.
+It covers the basics you’ll reuse everywhere: reading a digital input, driving a digital output, and tracking state between presses.
+By the end you’ll know how to read a button and use it to switch something on the other side, like an LED.

 Components